hkdb/SSHshare/README.md

 ## Future Plans
 ---

+- SSH key password support
 - Drag and Drop of Files into Application for File Selection
 - Generate ssh keys
+- Better security for WebView connection to Web Server
-- Shortcut to your own private or public key
+- Shortcut to the user's own private or public key
+- Frequent receivers menu
-- Server Implementation to make team sharing more efficient
+- Server Implementation to make team sharing/key management more efficient
-- Default application to encrypt and decrypt to behave more like compress and decompress files
+- OS integration; behaving more like the compress and decompress file workflows that are activated by the "left click menu"

 ## Disclaimer